devansh42/devansh42.github.io/react.md

 ```bash
     gstatic up react-demo.gstatic.tech spa
 ```
-That's it, You just deployed your react project for free on GStatic, Share your project with your friends.
+That's it, You just deployed your react project for free at [react-demo.gstatic.tech](//react-demo.gstatic.tech), Share your project with your friends.